kevin369ml/My-TensorFlow-tutorials/04 Popular deep nets from scrach and AWS/README.md

-# We are going to do three things here:
+# We are going to do TWO things here:
   1. write popular deep nets from scrach (VGG, GoogleNet, and so on)
   2. Deploy our model in AWS cloud computing server.